MoriczTamas/AlizTest/MLMethodology/Solutions.md

 |           |         | Bad    | Not bad |   |
 | Predicted | Bad     | 0      | 0       |   |
 |           | Not bad | 10     | 99 990  |   |

+# Question 2.2
+On a logistic regression model with binary outcome in {0,1} that is optimized with stochastic gradient descent you have to tune hyperparameters
+●	learning rate
+●	L2 regularization
+●	batch size
+●	threshold value: the predicted probability above which we assign 1

+Choose 3  metrics that you can use to compare the trained model and decide which one is the best for this use case.
+Explain why.

+# Answer
+I would use accuracy with the final results, and the F1 score and log loss on the model’s direct output.
+The log loss will allow me to fine-tune the threshold value, since from two models with the same accuracy but a different log loss, the one with the higher threshold value is more likely to be good, assuming no other factors at play.
+The F1 score is good for tuning L2 regularization’s lambda parameter and batch size.
+Meanwhile, accuracy is a good, overall judge of a model’s performance.